 Pour the oil in a slow-cooker, add spices and mashed garlic.

-Update!
-I found the perfect garlic press!!
-Go to Amazon if you want a garlic press that actually presses it through the holes. 😉 I have been using this press for several years now, and I absolutely love it.Â
+I found the perfect garlic press! (affiliate link) I have been using this press for several years now, and I absolutely love it.

-Slice the meat into thin strips.
+Slice the venison into thin strips.
+Thinner is better.
 I use elk or venison steak, usually.
 You can also use beef!
 Beef will not take quite as long to cook.
+Then throw the strips in with the spices, and mix well with your hands.

 When it is mixed well, it should look like this:

 Put the lid on, and cook on low for 6-7 hours, or on High for 3-4 hrs.
 It can go longer, depending on your slow cooker.
+When you have an hour of cooking time left, slice an onion and a bell pepper, and throw the strips on top.
+You can use more peppers and onions if desired.
+I like lots of veggies but the family prefers less.

 Use a slotted spoon to scoop out the meat and place in a flour tortilla.
 Top with cilantro, avocado, or whatever you like.
 My kids think fajitas need cheese on them, while I prefer jalapenos and avocado!